 If you’re into version numbers, then you’ll be happy to know that this one is version 10.13.

-How much with macOS High Sierra cost?
+How much does macOS High Sierra cost?
 Apple makes its operating systems free, so macOS High Sierra is a free upgrade for users who have macOS Sierra installed.

 From what operating systems can I upgrade to macOS High Sierra?
 If you have macOS Sierra (the current macOS version), you can upgrade straight to High Sierra without doing any other software installations.